Helping You to Study

-There are 130 computers in the Resource Centre, some of which are bookable in advance or on a drop-in basis, depending on availability.
-The printing facility offes photocopying, emailing and printing.
+There is a number of computers in the Resource Centre for quiet study or work, some of which are bookable in advance or on a drop-in basis, depending on availability.
+The printing facility offers photocopying, emailing and printing.
 Students are allocated a printing allowance at the beginning of the year.
 Additional printing credits can be purchased if required.

 Assignment Tracking Service (ATS)

-Non-electronic assignments can be submitted between the hours of 9:00am and 7:00pm Monday to Friday.
-The assignment service is not available at weekends.
-The deadline for full-time students is 4:00pm and for part-time 7:00pm.
+Non-electronic assignments can be submitted between the hours of 9:00am and 5:00pm Monday to Friday.
+The ATS is not available at weekends.
+The deadline for all students is 5:00pm.
 Students can track the progress of their assignments through the ATS and can collect them once marked.

-There is a Help Desk situated on the middle level of the Centre.
-The staff provide IT support and general help and guidance.
+There is a Help Desk situated on the Fourth Floor of The Link.
+The staff provide basic IT support and general help and guidance.